jadonk/make-things-book/Least-Necessary-to-Know-About-Computers.rst

    *What is a computer?*

-   A computer is a machine that can be programmed to translate words into 0s and can be made into different things, like a robot or a self-reading book.
+   A computer is a machine that can be programmed to translate words into 0s and 1s and can be made into different things, like a robot or a self-reading book.
 Anything can have a computer.